 Tanks for the Great Outdoors

 Between engineering design, CFD analysis, aisle containment plus the installation of chillers, air handlers and raised floors, building a new data center can give anyone sticker shock.
-That’s before you even think about aggregate per-watt costs, which can range from $5 – $20 per watt depending on the scale and complexity of your data center.
+That’s before you even think about aggregate per-watt costs, which can range from $5 to $20 or more per watt depending on the scale and complexity of your data center.

 There has to be a better way.
 Fortunately, with liquid-immersion cooling, there is.